 Not considered "true elves" due to their short lifespans, brachycephaly and rounded ears, the Humans are descendants of those Proto-Elves who settled in the lands that would be later known as the Etrand and Etrancoast.
 While so-called "true elves" easily live for centuries, even the most healthy human can only live for a hundred years at most - they compensate by being more fertile breeders, more passionate lovers, and innovative fun-loving people.
-Just like in the acse of the Orcs, it isn't known what exactly caused the transformation of the Humans into what they are now, but it is generally assumed, that they must have made a covenant with a very powerful entity, selling away their long lifespan for something.
+Just like in the case of the Orcs, it isn't known what exactly caused the transformation of the Humans into what they are now, but it is generally assumed, that they must have made a covenant with a very powerful entity, selling away their long lifespan for something.
 Whatever is the case, in spite of their obvious Elven ancestry (hence their ability to produce fertile offspring when reproducing with Elves and Orcs alike, producing Half-Elves and Half-Orcs), they are not considered "true elves".

 Unlike all the other races mentioned above (and below), the Humans exhibit a rather large amount of regional phenotypical variation.
 They used to have their own religion, but nowadays they are largerly followers of the Church of Titanius.
 They primarily speak the Etrandish and Etrancoasti languages.